vedph/cadmus-doc/frontend/dev/app-setup.md

 })(this);
 ```

->💡 You might need additional settings here, like e.g. a Mapbox GL API token, a Geonames account name, etc.
+>💡 You might need additional settings here, like e.g. a Mapbox GL API token, a Geonames account name, a MUFI root URI, etc.

 📖 If you are going to use the [external bibliography API](https://github.com/vedph/cadmus_biblioapi), also add its URL here, e.g.: